Karsaathi Logo

 You already comfortably maximize your ₹1.5 lakh 80C limit and maintain robust health insurance policies for yourself and senior citizen parents.

 Remember, salaried individuals have the flexibility to switch between the old and new regimes every year based on their evolving financial circumstances.
+Take the time to run the numbers before filing—what was right for you last year might not be optimal this year.

 Visit My Blog Page for Similar Blogs: